BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ## **Additional Configuration Paramaters**

-Here is the rest of the configuration parameters available.
+Here are the rest of the available configuration parameters.

+You do not need to adjust the default configurations and should only do so with care.

 | Game Configuration |||
 | ------ | ------ | ------ |